vineeths96/Video-Interpolation-using-Deep-Optical-Flow/README.md

 ##### FlowNet2 with fine-tuning

 To interpolate the frame with the pretrained FlowNet2 model, run the following command.
-Set the parameters for fine-tuning in the [parameters](./finetuned/parameters.py) file This will interpolate the intermediate frames and store it in [this](./results/finetuned/interpolated_frames) folder.
+Set the parameters for fine-tuning in the [parameters](./finetuned/parameters.py) file.
+This will interpolate the intermediate frames and store it in [this](./results/finetuned/interpolated_frames) folder.

 ```shell
 python finetuned_interpolation.py